Blog

 - The results are sent back to Claude LLM

-- Claude LLM formulates a natural language response
+- Claude LLM formulates a natural language response and Claude Desktop displays the final answer

 A deeper view